Algebraic and context-free subsets of subgroups: Finite index subgroups

+Since context-free languages are not closed under intersection and complement, it is not expected for the properties in the statement of Corollary \ref{c1} to hold often.
+Indeed, we conjecture that $\CF(G)$ is only closed under intersection (resp. complement) if $G$ is virtually cyclic.
+To support these conjectures, we present the following proposition.

-The proof of the following corollary is analogous to the one of Corollary \ref{c1}. \begin{corollary} Let $G$ be a group and $H\leq_{f.i.}G$.
-Then we have that \begin{enumerate}[i.] \item $Alg(G)$ is closed under intersection if and only if $Alg(H)$ is closed under intersection; \item $Alg(G)$ is closed under complement if and only if $Alg(H)$ is closed under complement. \end{enumerate} \end{corollary}
+\begin{proposition} Let $G$ be a finitely generated group.
+If $G$ is virtually abelian or virtually free, then $\CF(G)$ is closed under intersection (resp. complement) if and only if $G$ is virtually cyclic. \end{proposition} \textit{Proof.} If $G$ is finite, then $\CF(G)$ is obviously closed under intersection and complement.
+If $G$ is virtually $\Z$, then, by \cite[Theorem 3.1]{[Her91]}, $\CF(G)=\Rat(G)$ and $\Rat(G)$ is closed under intersection and complement since $\Rat(\Z)$ is closed under intersection and complement (\cite[Propositions 3.6 and 3.9]{[Sil02b]}).

-\begin{remark} If $G$ is a finitely generated virtually abelian group, then $CF(G)=Rat(G)$ and, according to \cite{[Her91]}, it is not known if the converse holds.
-In this case, $Rat(G)$ is closed under intersection and complement (\cite[Propositions 3.6 and 3.9]{[Sil02b]}), and so is $CF(G)$.
-We also do not know if the converse holds, i.e., if $CF(G)$ being closed under intersection (resp. complement) implies that $G$ is virtually abelian. \end{remark}
+Now we will prove that if $\CF(\Z^m)$ and $\CF(F_m)$ are closed under intersection (resp. complement), then $m\leq 1$ and that suffices by Corollary \ref{c1} and the fact that every finitely generated virtually abelian group has a free-abelian subgroup of finite index.